cemkiy/action-slacker/README.md

 ## Output

-islack has default output about your git event.
+Default output if you've not set any attachment will look like this.

 ```sh
 cemkiy/action-islack/Notification on push to master triggered by cemkiy (push)
 ```

-If you set attachment fields, you should see advanced message in your slack.
-But default message is always sending.
+If you've set an attachment, you should see it in addition to default message.

 ## Advanced Usage

-If you want show different messages in your workflow, use success and failure func.
+If you want to show different messages based on succes or failure of previous steps in your workflow, use success and failure functions.

 ```yaml
 - name: Slack notification Failure